No. 8 Notre Dame holds on for 22-17 victory over Vanderbilt

 “I’m proud of the effort and the way we competed,” Notre Dame coach Brian Kelly said.
 “We’re trying to find our identity on offense.
 We’re far from where we want to be on the offensive line and as an offense.
 Our defense is good but not a great defense yet.
 But there are a lot of positives to take from this.”

+Vandy managed just a last-play field goal in the first half by Ryley Guay to go into the locker room trailing 16-3.

+“Kyle did a great job in the second half,” coach Derek Mason said.
+“I thought we were going to go down there and win.
+But the untimely turnovers cost us.
+For us it was another slow start and missed opportunities.”

-Vanderbilt finished with 420 yards to 380 for the Irish, who did not turn the ball over but got three from the Commodores.
-Notre Dame, which entered the game 104th in rushing offense at 124.5 yards per game, finished with 245 rushing yards.
+Vanderbilt finished with 420 yards to 380 for the Irish, who forced three turnovers.
+Notre Dame, which entered the game 104th in rushing offense at 124.5 yards per game, finished with 245 on the ground.

+“That’s an SEC team and we ran well today,” Kelly added.

 Tony Jones Jr. finished with 118 yards on 17 carries for Notre Dame (3-0).
-He also caught two passes from quarterback Brandon Wimbush for 56 yards.
+He also caught two passes for 56 yards.

-“That’s an SEC team and we ran well today,” Kelly added.

-Elliott had a pair of interceptions last week as Notre Dame held off Ball State, a 34 ½-point underdog, in a 24-16 victory.
-Vanderbilt was a 14-point underdog but did not play like one.
+“I feel like I’m in high school again, getting a lot of carries,” Jones said.

-Wimbush, who had 297 passing yards but three interceptions in the 24-16 victory against Ball State, threw for 122 yards and added 84 yards on the ground, including a 13-yard scramble for a touchdown as Notre Dame took an early 10-0 lead late in the first quarter.
-After being sacked four times and finishing with minus 7 rushing yards against Ball State, Wimbush was not sacked and did not make a turnover.
+Notre Dame quarterback Brandon Wimbush, who had 297 passing yards but three interceptions in the 24-16 victory against 34½-point underdog Ball State, threw for 122 yards and added 84 yards on the ground, including a 13-yard scramble for a touchdown.

-“I think we’re still trying to find our identity,” Wimbush said of the offensive play.
+“I think we’re still trying to find our identity,” Wimbush said of offense.
 “We fought play in and play out.”

-Notre Dame got a 2-yard TD pass from backup quarterback Ian Book to tight end Nic Weishar early in the fourth quarter for a 22-10 lead, the Irish struggled over the last three quarters and had to hold on.
+Notre Dame got a 2-yard TD pass from backup quarterback Ian Book to tight end Nic Weishar early in the fourth quarter for a 22-10 lead.

 “We have to keep our foot on the pedal for all four quarters,” Wimbush added.